ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.2-adhoc/README.md

 ## Step 1 - Work with your Inventory

 To use the ansible command for host management, you need to provide an inventory file which defines a list of hosts to be managed from the control node.
-In this lab the inventory is provided by your instructor.
 The inventory is an ini formatted file listing your hosts, sorted in groups, additionally providing some variables.
 It looks like:

 ```bash
 [all:vars]